-The Board sponsored AB 896 to merge the optometry and optician funds.
-In 2019, Assemblymember Low included statutory provisions that codify Vision to Learn's (VTL's) ability to provide mobile vision services without an agreement with an optometric academic institution.
+The Board initially sponsored AB 896 to merge the optometry and optician funds.
+In 2019, the Assemblymember Low chose to include statutory provisions that codify Vision to Learn's (VTL's) ability to provide mobile vision services without an agreement with an optometric academic institution.
 The Board has made increasing children's access to comprehensive vision care a priority and welcomed the Chair's invitation to discuss the inclusion with his office, legislative policy committees, and stakeholders.
 In January 2019, the board formed a workgroup that met regularly to craft text which protects the public, provides opportunities for on-campus optometric care for students, and allows charity care providers to register their clinics with the Board.
 The bill was signed into law as an urgency measure on September 24, 2020.